zesterer/opplyse/README.md

 `git clone https://www.github.com/zesterer/opplyse`

+## What build system does Opplyse use?

+Opplyse uses the Meson (https://github.com/mesonbuild/meson) build system.
+It is fast and well-suited to the needs to Opplyse.
+Those familiar with CMake will have no trouble handling it.

 ## How do I compile Opplyse?

-Those familiar with CMake will already know.
+Those familiar with Meson will already know.

 First, navigate to the opplyse directory.